-All the days of Jehoiada the priest the Scripture testifies that King Joash listened to him and thus walked in the ways of the LORD and did mighty exploits.
+The Scripture testifies that all the days of Jehoiada King Joash listened to him and thus walked in the ways of the LORD and did mighty exploits.

 Joash mobilized all the priests and the Levites and all the people of Judah to repair the house of the LORD.
 At the king’s command, they made a chest and set it outside at the gate of the house of the LORD, and all the people gave willingly and generously towards the repair of the house of the LORD.

-The Scripture records: “Then all the leaders and all the people rejoiced, brought their contributions, and put them into the chest until all had given… So the workmen labored, and the work was completed by them; they restored the house of God to its original condition and reinforced it.”
-(2 Chro.
-24:10-13 NKJV).
+13 So the workmen labored, and the work was completed by them; they restored the house of God to its original condition and reinforced it.